Duke-PL-Course/duke-pl-course.github.com/source/_posts/2013-01-17-configuring-vim.markdown

 If you've reached this point, you've now successfully installed and configured Vim.
 It should look something like this:

 ![Configured Vim](/images/vim_done.png)
-*Note: The NERDTree plugin has been opened by issueing :NERDTreeToggle*
+*Note: The NERDTree plugin has been opened by issuing :NERDTreeToggle*